Gauged Linear Sigma Model in Geometric Phases. I: The Gauged Witten Equation

-In this section we set up the gauged Witten equation as the classical equation of motion for gauged linear sigma model.
-This equation is essentially induced from the GLSM Lagrangian which is due to Witten \cite{Witten_LGCY}.
-The current setting has appeared in \cite{Tian_Xu_2017}, while a slightly different version is used in the series of papers \cite{Tian_Xu, Tian_Xu_2, Tian_Xu_3} of the authors.
+In this section we set up the gauged Witten equation.
+This equation is essentially induced from the GLSM Lagrangian \cite{Witten_LGCY} and can be viewed as the generalization of the vortex equation and the Witten equation.
+The current setting has appeared in \cite{Tian_Xu_2017}, while a slightly different version was used in \cite{Tian_Xu, Tian_Xu_2, Tian_Xu_3} by the authors.